What Are the Current Security Risks of Storing and Trading Cryptocurrencies?

 Next, investors must abide by foundational cybersecurity principles.
 Account details and holdings should be kept private and off shared devices.
 Securing all of your electronics with strong passwords and up-to-date antivirus software is vital.
 Installing a VPN can shield your cryptocurrency activities from snoops and allow for secure connectivity to open public networks.

 These techniques, combined with awareness, are invaluable to defend against theft.
 Make it a priority to keep educated on current and novel fraud techniques.
-If Nigeria is to transition to the digital currency, understanding the inherent risks, and how to combat them, is paramount.
+If Nigeria is to transition to digital currency, understanding the inherent risks, and how to combat them, is paramount.